Psychotherapy

 Psychoeducational Events

 Psychoeducational events are curated to help expand the knowledge of mental health professionals and lay-persons on various mental health issues and/or experiences.
-These events include seminars, conferences and symposiums.
+These events include seminars, conferences, summits, and symposiums.

 Seminars are formal meetings that take place between a group of individuals (i.e. mental health professionals & laypersons/general public) who share a common interest.
 The event is usually of a small-scale, with a small number of attendees, who explore a particular mental health problem, situation or topic for that session as a means to empower and expand knowledge.